datastax/dsbulk-migrator/README.md

       --export-consistency=CONSISTENCY
                              The consistency level to use when exporting data.
 The default is LOCAL_QUORUM.
+      --export-dsbulk-option=OPT=VALUE
+                             An extra DSBulk option to use when exporting.
+Any valid DSBulk option can be specified here, and it will passed as is to the DSBulk process.
+DSBulk options, including driver options, must be passed as '--long.option.name=<value>'.
+Short options are not supported.
       --export-host=HOST[:PORT]
                              The host name or IP and, optionally, the port of a node from the origin cluster.
 If the port is not specified, it will default to